elm-community/guidelines/README.md

 ### Moving a Repo to Elm-Community

-If you have a library you would like to transfer to the @elm-community team:
+If you have a library you would like to transfer to the elm-community team:

 1. Open a PR against this repository, adding your library to maintainers.md.
 1. An Admin of elm-community will fork your repository, adding you as an owner.